scoat76/homeassistant-eloverblik/README.md

 it into the long-term statistics in HomeAssistant.

-An entity with the id `sensor.eloverblik_energy_statistic` is created, this entity will **always** have an `unknown` value, since if a current value is set, the recorder will try to write it to the statistics.
+An entity with the id `sensor.eloverblik_energy_statistic` is created, this entity exposes a cumulative kWh total (`state_class: total_increasing`) and imports long-term statistics.
+The state shown is simply the last cumulative sum imported; the Energy dashboard reads the long-term statistics, not the instantaneous state.

-> **_NOTE:_**  This is not the ideal setup, but it does enable owners that do not have live access to their measurements to get the data into home-assitant.

-But the entity will have a valid long-term statistic.

-The statistic will continually be updateed daily.
+The statistic will continually be updated daily.

 > **_NOTE:_**  The data will be delayed between 1 and 3 days, depending on your local grid operator (DSO).

+### Using it in the Energy dashboard

+Point the Energy dashboard “Electricity grid consumption” source to `sensor.eloverblik_energy_statistic`.
+Because the sensor provides long-term statistics with a cumulative kWh sum, it fulfills the Energy dashboard requirements; the visible state is just the latest cumulative sum for convenience.

 Below are two examples of UI yaml configuration to display the values.